Faculty and Staff

 Russell hails from Princeton, West Virginia.
 He graduated from Concord University with a B.S. in biology (pre-med focus), and then earned a master’s degree from Marshall University in biological sciences.
 His master’s work focused on an ecological vegetation study of the McClintic Wildlife Management Area near Point Pleasant, West Virginia.
 McClintic Wildlife Management Area was the former TNT manufacturing site during World War II, which was personified in the book and movie The Mothman Prophecies.
 He also has completed graduate work in Public Administration and Policy.

 Sara has an MA in Political Science from Virginia Tech.
-She attended Virginia Tech as an undergraduate student in the Honors College, where she earned a BA in Political Science with a minor in Spanish.
+She attended Virginia Tech as an undergraduate student in the University Honors Program (now Honors College), where she earned a BA in Political Science with a minor in Spanish.

 Eni Gosselin joined the Honors College as the Business Operations Coordinator.
 She provides fiscal and business support for the College and serves as the Building Emergency Coordinator.

 Eni has a B.S. in Applied Economic Management and a M.S. in Business Administration from Virginia Tech.
 Prior to joining the Honors College, Eni has worked as a business coordinator in the Department of Animal & Poultry Sciences and the Department of Modern and Classical Languages and Literatures.